-The Last Revolutionary The Last Revolutionary is not an action film; it is a call to action.
+The Last Revolutionary is not an action film; it is a call to action.
 Based on the play, by Levy Lee Simon, of the same name, it starts out with a deep exploration of the two main characters, giving the viewer a primer of the sociopolitical history of Blacks in the US almost as a byproduct, and ends with the aforementioned call to action that hits you in the gut and inspires you at the same time.

 I’ve seen it twice (I never see films in the theater twice), and it was equally powerful the second time.